enbraun/slate/source/includes/_resource.md

 > `DELETE v1/resources/{ID}/timings/{Timing_ID}`

 Permanently deletes a applied Calendar.
 It cannot be undone.
-You need to provide the unique resource identifier that was returned upon resource creation and unique timing identifier that was returend upon timing addition.
+You need to provide the unique resource identifier that was returned upon resource creation and unique timing identifier that was returned upon timing addition.

 > Example Request